-In order to qualify for funding, local government applicants must consult with the MFLNRO's Fuel Management Specialist and First Nations applicants with a FNESS Fuel Management Liaison prior to submitting an application.
+In order to qualify for funding, local government applicants must consult with the MFLNRO Fuel Management Specialist, and First Nations applicants with a FNESS Fuel Management Liaison/Specialist, regarding the proposed project prior to submitting an application.
+This should include discussions of the status of the CWPP, recent activities on the landbase, consultation with the land manager (e.g. MFLNRO resource district or BC Parks) and Ministry plans.